Is VR the next pit-stop for e-Commerce?

 Always fighting, adapting, again and again…

-The on-going technology evolution will take us to a long journey full of disruptions: new tools, shorter times, better experiences, new competence and skills, and on-going learning (especially for business owners).
+The on-going technology evolution will take us on a long journey full of disruptions: new tools, shorter times, better experiences, new competence and skills, and on-going learning (especially for business owners).
 Be prepared to be on the front of learning and use such new ventures/tools.
 Don’t stay unprepared and reckless.

 Brick-and-mortar retailers can bring digital capabilities into the store experience, and they can online create virtual experiences.
 The rich experiences can generate more sales.